Beat (app): Background

-Formerly known as Taxibeat, the company was founded in 2011 by Nikos Drandakis in collaboration with associates Nikos Damilakis, Kostis Sakkas and Michael Sfictos.
+Formerly known as Taxibeat, the company was founded in 2011 by Nikos Drandakis and Nikos Damilakis in collaboration with associates, Kostis Sakkas and Michael Sfictos.
 The ride-hailing service was acquired by MyTaxi in February 2017, and was soon renamed to Beat.
 MyTaxi is a subsidiary of the automotive manufacturer Daimler AG.

 Today the company is part of the FREE NOW group, the ride-hailing joint venture of BMW and Daimler.